 Welcome to our nationwide nursing home lawyer directory.
-Find a qualified attorney or law firm.
-All listed lawyers are highly experienced attorneys with a proven track record of successful verdicts and settlements in nursing home abuse and neglect cases.
-All of our network lawyers work on a contingency fee basis.
+The lawyers listed here represent victims of nursing home neglect and abuse.
+All of the attorneys listed here have extensive experience with a proven track record of successful verdicts and settlements in nursing home abuse and neglect lawsuits.
+All of the lawyers in our network represent clients (nursing home abuse victims and their families) on a contingency fee basis.
 That means that if they don’t get a monetary recovery for you, you do not owe them a fee!
-Each of our attorneys represent plaintiffs (victims) like you and have years of experience litigating elderly abuse claims.
-Our lawyers have collected tens of millions of dollars for victims like you!

 Our nursing home attorneys offer you a free evaluation of your potential claim.
 Important evidence can go stale or be lost without immediate action on the part of the victim or someone acting on their behalf.
 Don’t delay.
 It costs nothing to find out about your rights.

 An increasing elderly population has led to an increased nursing home population, and with this has come an increased incidence of nursing home negligence and abuse.
 Governmental agencies such as the Center for Medicare & Medicaid Services help oversee the care and services provided by nursing homes and both federal and state governments have established uniform standards for nursing homes and ensure the protection and safety of patients.

 Unfortunately, despite these governmental agencies, over one million nursing home residents are abused in some manner each year.
 Such actions can include negligence (such as dropping or inadequate staffing leading to dehydration) and active abuse (including sexual abuse against defenseless elderly victims).
 Whether the abuse consists of recurrent negligence or a single incident which causes injury, the victim has a right to damages.
 In many cases, the nursing home in question can lose its certification for failing to supply the expected care leading to a loss of federal funding.